International Travel

 Aviation Safety Oversight: The U.S. Federal Aviation Administration (FAA) has assessed the government of El Salvador’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of El Salvador’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

 Maritime Travel: Mariners planning travel to El Salvador should also check for U.S. maritime advisories and alerts.
-Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings.
+Information may also be posted to the U.S. Coast Guard homeport website, and the NGA broadcast warnings website.

 For additional travel information